-- a.
-Breakfast Student \$1.70
+- Breakfast Student \$1.70

-- b.
-Lunch \$2.60 per lunch
+- Lunch \$2.60 per lunch

-- c.
-Milk \$0.60 per half pint
+- Milk \$0.60 per half pint

-- d.
-Adult Breakfast \$3.50 per breakfast
+- Adult Breakfast \$3.50 per breakfast

-- e.
-Adult Lunch \$5.00 per lunch
+- Adult Lunch \$5.00 per lunch

-To encourage a pleasant atmosphere, students are expected to be courteous and:
+To encourage a pleasant atmosphere, students are expected to be courteous and please:

-- Deposit all lunch litter in wastebaskets. - Return all trays and utensils to the dishwashing area. - Leave tables and floors clean for those who follow - Please take care of all new equipment and tables; there is no money to replace equipment that is vandalized. - Move away from the building.
+- Deposit all lunch litter in wastebaskets. - Return all trays and utensils to the dishwashing area. - Leave tables and floors clean for those who follow. - Take care of all new equipment and tables; there is no money to replace equipment that is vandalized. - Move away from the building.
 This is to keep the noise down for classes in session. - Do not return into the building and hallways until the lunch period is over.
-Remember other classes are in session and we need you to be quiet as you go to your classes. - Due to the risk of injury, no games that include tackling or piling on will be allowed. - Cafeteria rules are: Keep your feet and hands to yourself. - Courteous conduct and good citizenship is expected who use the C.R.A Cafeteria
+Remember other classes are in session and we need you to be quiet as you go to your classes. - Do not play games that include tackling or piling on. - Keep your feet and hands to yourself. - Be courteous.
+Good citizenship is expected by students who use the Bobcat Café.

 The middle schools operate on a closed campus policy.
-Students are not permitted to leave the school grounds to eat lunch.
+For safety reasons, students are not permitted to leave the school grounds to eat lunch.
 The only exception to this rule will be for those students accompanied by their own parent.
-In this case, students must check out and back in at the attendance office.
+In this case, students must check out and back in at the main office.
 Students will not be permitted to leave school grounds during lunch if their parent or legal guardian is not present.
-Students will only be excused for their class lunch period.
+Students will only be excused for their lunch period.